kryotek777/Sacred-Gold-LobbyServer/README.md

 ### Implemented
 - **Login**: The servers once required registration on the ascaron website, here any username and password combination will do.
 - **Open Net**: This gamemode allows you to use your local characters to play online!
+- **Closed Net**: In this competitive gamemode the lobbyserver stores your characters so you can't load cheated ones.
 - **Server List**: GameServers can connect to the lobbyserver and be added to the list of available servers
 - **Lobby Chat**: You can now chat with other players and see other characters in the lobby

-### Not implemented
-- **Closed Net**: In this gamemode the lobbyserver stores your characters so you can't load cheated ones.

 ## Getting Started